Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Application

 \section{Application}

-We will now apply the proposed MSBSS model to real iEEG (intracranial electroencephalogram or local field potential) data recorded during a psychological experimental situation.
-Brain recordings, here in one patient suffering of a pharmaco-resistant epilepsy and candidate for a selective brain resection, are localized within the amygdala (AMY) and medial orbito-frontal cortex (mOFC) regions in order to study the dynamics of neuronal processes within and between these regions in response to emotional prosody exposure.
-It is known in the literature that the emotional content of the stimulus induces the presence of causal links AMY $\rightarrow$ mOFC and mOFC $\rightarrow$ AMY.
+We will now apply the proposed MSBSS model to real iEEG (intracranial electroencephalogram) data recorded during a psychological experimental situation.
+Brain recordings are localized within the amygdala (AMY) and medial orbito-frontal cortex (mOFC) regions in order to study the dynamics of neuronal processes between these regions in response to emotional prosody exposure.
+It is known in the literature that the emotional content of the stimulus induces the presence of causal links AMY $\rightarrow$ mOFC and mOFC $\rightarrow$ AMY (\citet{grandjean_voices_2005},\citet{grandjean_intonation_2006},\citet{grandjean_unpacking_2008}).